Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

+Additional details and formal definitions are provided in \cref{sup:metrics}.
+We report the metrics averaged over 3 experiments with different random seeds, as well as the 95 \% confidence intervals of the mean top-$K$ scores estimated via bootstrapping.

-Furthermore, since here we are interested in the cost effectiveness of the active learning process, in this section we will evaluate the above metrics as a function of the cost accumulated in querying the multi-fidelity oracles.
-It is important to note that the multi-fidelity approach is not aimed at achieving \textit{better} mean top-$K$ scores than a single-fidelity active learning counterpart, but rather \textit{the same} mean top-$K$ scores \textit{with a smaller budget}.
+Since here we are interested in the cost effectiveness of the active learning process, we evaluate the above metrics as a function of the cost accumulated in querying the oracles.
+It is important to note that multi-fidelity approaches are \textit{not} aimed at achieving \textit{better} mean top-$K$ scores than a single-fidelity active learning counterpart, but rather \textit{the same} mean top-$K$ scores but \textit{with a smaller budget}.